Lyelt/Rainmeter-Transparent-Simplicity/README.md

   ## TODO

+  - [x] Allow scrolling to resize the various controls
   - [ ] Make the color of the text/bars/images customizable via a global variable
   - [ ] Create .rmskin installer(s)